 What Can You Find on Wellness Way Bathroom Counters?

-Coconut Oil and Sunflower Oil are AWESOME for the skin!
-Sunflower Oil is more of a deep cleanser than Coconut Oil is, so only use it once maybe twice a week.
-Coconut oil is more of a daily use oil for me.
-Sometimes I’ll throw in some Activated Charcoal for good measure.
-My newest favorite to use is the Acure Facial Brightening Scrub once a week.
-I have combination skin that leans to the dry side, so moisturizing is super important for me!
+- Coconut Oil + Sunflower Oil: This combination is AWESOME for the skin!
+Sunflower Oil is more of a deep cleanser than Coconut Oil is, so only use it once or twice a week.
+You can also add in some Activated Charcoal for good measure.

 Take Care of Your Health and Your Skin

 The foam and empty promises of perfect skin aren’t worth the harmful chemicals!
 Treat your skin right with natural cleansers.
 The Wellness Way ladies had some great suggestions for all.
 Don’t forget to feed your body for healthy skin.
 Focus on non-inflammatory foods full of antioxidants, vitamins, minerals, proteins, and good fats.
 Probiotics are also great for the skin and overall health, so we were sure to include quality probiotics in our line of supplements.
 Great skin can be natural!
 Make sure to start your morning right with clean beauty!
 It’s an easy upgrade and a great way to start somewhere!

 Check out this Quick Tip from Dr. Patrick Flynn on Acne: